Simplified language

 What is so dangerous?

 Munitions are containing hazardous chemicals.
-Mistaking lumps of explosives as pebble stones or white Phosphorus as amber from beaches may cause direct harm to your skin at fingers and hands.
-The chemicals inside the munitions can get lit instantly if warm, dry and at air.
+Mistaking lumps of explosives for pebbles or white phosphorus for amber on beaches may cause direct harm to your skin, especially on your fingers and hands.
+The chemicals inside the munitions can catch fire instantly if warm, dry and in the air.
 The munitions can explode too.

-The munitions lie now under water for nearly 80 years.
-Many parts of the munitions are made of iron.
-That is why they rust in salty seawater.
+The munitions have been under water for nearly 80 years.
+Many parts of the munitions are made of iron, which rusts in salty seawater.
 The metal becomes thinner and thinner due to the rust.
-Holes and cracks appear and chemicals get into the sea.
+Holes and cracks appear, and chemicals get into the sea.

 Thus, there are two very different dangers: You can be injured by explosion or fire.
-You can get sick by taking in even very small amounts of these chemicals.
+You can get sick from even very small amounts of these chemicals.
 But that’s not all.
-The toxic pollutants are distributed in the seawater.
-Animals such as mussels, fish and birds will eat it as well.
+The toxic pollutants are spread in the seawater.
+Animals such as mussels, fish, and birds will eat them too.
 The animals become ill or die.
-If we are eating seafood with these chemicals inside, we might get sick from it too.
+If we eat seafood with these chemicals inside, we might get sick from it too.

 © Thünen (FÖ) 2019